From the English breakfast to the Oxfort Street Christmas lights until the late night pints in the Pub.

 Possible coach companies are: Terravision, National Express and Easybus.

-he smallest airport of them all, however the most central located within the city.
+- City Airport the smallest airport of them all, however the most central located within the city.

 The airport is specialized in smaller aircrafts however this is the absolute best if you want to get to the city fast.
 During the weekends you might get some cheap flights towards city airport.